46th Cabinet of Kuwait

 The Cabinet of Kuwait is the chief executive body of the State of Kuwait.
 The 46th cabinet in the history of Kuwait was appointed on 12 May 2024.
 On 15 April 2024, Amir of Kuwait His Highness Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah assigned His Highness Sheikh Ahmad Abdullah Al-Ahmad as Prime Minister.
 The Amir has also assigned the Prime Minister to refer the cabinet line-up for their appointment.
 On 12 May 2024, the new cabinet line up was announced after the Amir approved in an Amiri order.
 On 15 May 2024, the newly formed gov't swore the constitutional oath before the Emir.
 On 25 August 2024, Kuwait Emir signed a decree reshuffling cabinet.
 On 8 September 2024, an Amiri decree was issued accepting the resignation of the Deputy Prime Minister & Minister of Oil while issuing another decree appointing the Finance Minister as Acting Oil Minister.
 On 29 October 2024, an Amiri decree was issued appointing Minister of Education and Minister of Oil.
 On 11 November 2024, an Amiri decree was issued reassigning Dr. Mohammad Al-Wasmi as Minister of Awqaf (endowment) and Islamic Affairs.
 Nasser Al-Sumait is appointed as Minister of Justice.
 On 4 February 2025, an Amiri decree was issued amending the appointment of Sheikh Fahad Yusuf Saud Al-Sabah as First Deputy Prime Minister and Minister of Interior, and appointing Sheikh Abdullah Ali Abdullah Al-Salem Al-Sabah as Minister of Defense.On 10 March 2025, an Amiri decree was issued accepting the resignation of Minister for Electricity, Water and Renewable Energy and issuing a decree appointing Minister of Public Works as Acting Minister for Electricity, Water and Renewable Energy.
 On 24 March 2025, Dr. Sabeeh Al-Mukhaizeem is appointed Minister for Electricity, Water and Renewable Energy.
 On 4 August 2025, Finance Minister Nora Al-Fassam resigned and Dr. Sabeeh Al-Mukhaizeem is appointed as acting Finance Minister.
+On 1 February 2026, an Amiri decree was issued reshuffling the cabinet.
+On 2 February 2026, an Amiri decree was issued accepting the resignation of the Information Minister and appointing Omar Al-Omar as Acting Minister.
+On 14 September 2026, an Amiri decree was issued accepting the resignation of the Commerce Minister and appointing Abdulaziz Nasser Al-Marzouq as Acting Minister.